 People who should get the vaccine

-Some people are at greater risk from the effects of flu and should get the vaccine.
-There's an increased risk if:
+Some people are at greater risk from the effects of flu and should get the vaccine when offered it.
+There’s an increased risk if:

 - you're pregnant

 - you're aged 65 or over, even if you feel fit and healthy